 Scarcity is one of the fundamental issues in economics.
 The issue of scarcity means we have to decide how and what to produce from limited resources.
 It means there is a constant opportunity cost involved in making economic decisions.

 Economics solves the problem of scarcity by placing a higher price on scarce goods.
 The high price discourages demand and encourages firms to develop alternatives.

 How does economics solve the problem of scarcity?

 If we take a good like oil.
 The reserves of oil are limited, there is scarcity of the raw material.
 As we use up oil reserves, the supply of oil will start to fall.

 Diagram of fall in supply

-If there is scarcity of a good the supply will be falling.
-This scarcity causes the price to rise.
-In a free market this rising price acts as a signal and therefore demand for the good falls.
+If there is scarcity of a good the supply will be falling and this causes the price to rise.
+In a free market this rising price acts as a signal and therefore demand for the good falls (movement along demand curve).
 Also the higher price of the good provides incentives for firms to:

 Therefore, in a free market there are incentives for the market mechanisms to deal with the issue of scarcity.

-A problem of quotas is that it can lead to a black market; for some goods people are willing to pay high amounts to get extra food.
+A problem of quotas is that it can lead to a black market; for some goods, people are willing to pay high amounts to get extra food.
 Therefore, it can be difficult to police a rationing system.
-But, it was a necessary policy for second world war.
+But, it was a necessary policy for the second world war.